 - Low-rolling-resistance tires

 - Deeper front air dam than regular Silverado

 Depending on the Silverado Hybrid’s seating configuration, the crew cab can seat five or six people.
 Interior features include:

 - Optional navigation system

-The Silverado Hybrid's 6.0-liter V-8 teams with GM's Electrically Variable Transmission, which integrates two electric motors into the transmission housing.
+The Silverado Hybrid’s 6.0-liter V-8 teams with GM’s Electrically Variable Transmission, which integrates two electric motors into the transmission housing.
 Those motors are powered by a 300-volt hybrid battery pack under the backseat.
-With this system, the truck can accelerate on electric power alone, like the Toyota Prius and other hybrids.
-E85 flex-fuel compatibility is new for 2010.
+With this system, the truck can accelerate on electric power alone like the Toyota Prius and other hybrids.

 The rear-wheel-drive Silverado Hybrid can tow up to 6,100 pounds, while the four-wheel-drive model can pull 5,900 pounds.
 Both figures trail the maximum ratings of the regular crew cab by significant margins (more than 10,000 pounds).